Become a Member

 United Way of Bucks County now has both funded partners and member agencies.
 All funded partners are member agencies, but not all member agencies receive funding.

-Nonprofits interested in becoming Member Agencies or maintaining current Membership status must submit all required documents by September 30 each year.
+Nonprofits interested in becoming Member Agencies in 2021 must submit all required documents by May 15, 2021.

 - Funded & Member Agency Required Document Checklist

 Documents are reviewed United Way staff and volunteers.
 Nonprofits recommended for Member Agency status are voted on by United Way’s board of directors before the end of the year.

 Funded Partner & Member Agencies must:

 Our member agencies provide human services that address a verified need or issue in Bucks County.
 United Way member agencies must have a visible presence in Bucks County.

 All funded partners and member agencies must be not-for-profit organizations that have been declared tax exempt by the Internal Revenue Service and be able to affirm that status as needed.